peerdavid/remapy/README.md

  - [ ] Filter / Search for documents
  - [ ] Better error handling
  - [ ] Logging
- - [ ] Make RemaPy offline ready
  - [ ] Delete local if doc is not available on remarkable
- - [ ] Set exact versions in requirements.txt
+ - [ ] Set exact versions of python packages in requirements.txt

 ## Future ideas
  - [ ] Zotero sync
- - [ ] SSH access: Update background image, live view
+ - [ ] SSH access: Change background image of remarkable, live view via ssh
  - [ ] OCR; Search in documents text and handwritten notes
  - [ ] Decrypt encrypted pdf's before uploading it to be compatible with the RM
+ - [ ] Select colors for rendering of pens and highlighter

 # How to setup / install RemaPy
 For this installation we assume that python3, pip3 and all nvidia drivers